patwynne/patwynne.github.io/_posts/2016-04-30-Attrition-Modelling-Using-xgboost.md

 ## Area under the curve: 0.7455
 ```

-Here he determine the area under the ROC curve using the auc function in the pROC package.
+Here we determine the area under the ROC curve using the auc function in the pROC package.
 As can be seen above, the model had an auc of .745.

 ## ROC Curve